General | Careers | Governance | Investors | Sustainability

 Do you have a Code of Conduct?

 Yes, in 2002 Skanska's first Code of Conduct was published.
 In 2008 a revised Code of Conduct was approved by the Board of Directors of Skanska AB.
 During 2009 Skanska's Code of Conduct program was upgraded throughout the Skanska Group.
 In 2016 we launched our latest Code of Conduct.
 Read more at Ethics.

 Do you have any examples of projects incorporating aspects of Sustainability?

 Yes, more info is found at Sustainability case studies.

-What is our Corporate Community Involvement strategy focusing on?
+What is your Community Investment strategy focusing on?

 - Education: focusing on Safety, Green and Technical.